seanbreckenridge/exobrain/src/content/notes/food/protien_bars.md

 A lot of these are sweetened with sugar alcohol, which feel like they affect my gut a bit in larger quantities.
 Probably not going to hit those unless Im eating 2+ of these bars a day, but I also dont like the taste of sweet things that much that I crave sugar alcohol as a replacement, so might as well just pick something that isn't sweet.

-I do not really care about taste, as long as its palatable.
+I do not really care about taste, as long as the texture is not terrible (am okay with some flakyness).
 A lot of these bars double as candy bar replacements which Im not really into, too much sugar for me.

 Ideally, Id get something with 15-20g of protien, some amount of fibre, no sugar alcohol, and no more than about 5g of sugar.

 ones to try:

-- aloha bars
+- aloha bars (these use monkfruit)
 - protien bars

 here are ones Ive tested: